uozuAho/note_searcher/readme.md

     - tests, after move trains to subdir:
         - DONE: search results should navigate to new location
         - DONE: links to/from should navigate to new location
-        - WIP: dead links
+        - DONE: dead links
-            - see inline todos for failing tests
-                - WIP: build outgoing links on query
         - MANUAL TEST: wiki link should navigate to new location
+    - manual test all above
     - on move ignored file
-    - manual test all above
 - handle file renamed
 - manual test: test before/after. expect:
     - (much) faster indexing